AriMeron/Game/README.md

 -   Guns will produce realistic firing sounds, enhancing the action.

-**Catchphrases:**

--   Every time a player secures a kill, a catchphrase or iconic noise associated with their chosen politician avatar will play.
-For instance, if Donald Trump eliminates an opponent, you might hear him saying "Build a wall."

 ## Controls

 **Movement:**

--   Use WSAD keys for character movement.
+-   Use WASD keys for character movement.

 **Aim and Look:**

--   Mouse movement provides precise control over aiming, allowing players to look up, down, or turn around.
+-   Mouse movement provides precise control over aiming.

 **Shooting:**

 -   Left-click to fire your weapon.
 Holding the left-click allows for rapid fire.
--   Right-click can be used to throw grenades, with each player having two grenades per round.
+-   Right-click can be used to activate your character's special ability.

 Get ready for an action-packed showdown in the Capitol Building, where you can step into the shoes of your favorite politicians and engage in thrilling battles!